cir63ez/modell/coding_chart.md

 ### Brace placement

-Brace opening at the end of the line, and closing the line after the last OR one the same line for one-line statements
+Brace opening at the end of the line, and closing the line after the last OR on the same line for one-line statements

 ```c
 int add(int a, int b) {